The American Dream

 As a child of immigrant parents, John and his siblings grew up in a much different time.
 His parents arrived in this country, each dreaming of a better future.
 While their determination and relentlessness led to a middle class neighborhood with better schools, they still experienced bigotry, as the first Asian American Family on the block.
 But John’s parents never gave up on a better life for his family and that’s why he will never give up on the same for you.

 John is running for Governor to make sure the future his parents were able to provide for him becomes a reality for the future of all California families.
-John will continue to fight for the millions of Californians who feel economically sidelined by the opportunities enjoyed under past generations, — fighting specifically for those who now feel homeownership, college affordability and a dignified retirement is wholly out of reach.
+John will continue to fight for the millions of Californians who feel economically sidelined by the opportunities enjoyed by past generations, — fighting specifically for those who now feel homeownership, college affordability and a dignified retirement is wholly out of reach.

 The Government Innovator